How does divorce affect children?

 The size of the conflict

-We should consider the amount of conflict between parents during and
+We should consider the amount of conflict between parents during and after the divorce.

 Support from friends and families